 Under the DCP 266 approach, the p/kWh margins calculated under the method M approach could be higher than the corresponding average CDCM end user tariff, which in turn could lead to discount percentages greater than 100 per cent.
 In such cases, the discount percentages are capped at 100 per cent.

 The DCP 266 approach does not allow the calculation of discount percentages in cases where forecast volumes for the corresponding all the way tariff in CDCM table 1053 are zero.
 In such cases, the model defaults to a discount percentage of 100 per cent.
-The legal text mandates that a value will need to be populated
+The legal text mandates that a value will need to be populated in order to determine the discount.

 The following tables set out a summary of the impact of DCP 266 on.

 Table 1: Summary of the impact of DCP 266 on

+UPDATED TABLES TO BE INSERTED HERE